magopian/mailbot/docs/source/index.rst

 How does it work?
 -----------------

-When an email is received on the SMTP server the MailBot is connected to (using the IMAP protocol), it'll check all the registered callback classes and their rules.
+When an email is received on the mail server the MailBot is connected to (using the IMAP protocol), it'll check all the registered callback classes and their rules.

-If each provided rule (either as a class parameter or using the register) matches the mail's subject, from, to, cc, bcc and body, the callback class will be instantiated, and its callback will be triggered.
+If each provided rule (either as a class parameter or using the register) matches the mail's subject, from, to, cc and body, the callback class will be instantiated, and its callback will be triggered.